MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-data.md

 These teams deal with the provisioning and architecture of the underlying compute resources required for large analytics systems.
 In many cases, they are managing transitions between datacenter-based and cloud-based systems, and current needs for interoperability across both.
 Disaster recovery, business continuity, and high availability are common concerns.

 With Azure Synapse Analytics, IT professionals can protect and manage their organization's data more efficiently.
 They can enable big data processing with both on-demand and provisioned compute.
 Through tight integration with Azure Active Directory, the service helps secure access to cloud and hybrid configurations.
-IT pros can enforce privacy requirements by using data masking, as well as row-level and column-level security.
+IT pros can enforce privacy requirements by using data masking, and row- and column-level security.

 ## Enterprise architects and data engineers